 The Company has established a Senior Management Team (SMT) which is responsible for the implementation of the business plan and risk management strategy set by the Board.
-The SMT is comprised by 9 members in managerial positions and is chaired by the General Manager.
+As at the end of year 2019 the SMT consisted of 9 members in managerial positions and was chaired by the General Manager.
+Currently the SMT has been renamed to Executive Committee (Ex-Co) and consists of 10 members in managerial positions.

-The General Manager has the overall responsibility and oversight for all the business operations of the Company and is supported in her role by the Managers of each of the Company's Divisions.
+The General Manager has the overall responsibility and oversight for all the business operations of the Company and is supported by the Managers of each of the Company's Divisions.
 Each Division has a clear mandate and responsibilities which are clearly communicated to members of staff and can be adjusted according to business developments and requirements.